 No matter how promising the industry is, there are always challenges that have to be overcome.
 Fortunately, fintech is one of those industries that Covid-19 has not critically affected, although there are still some consequences.
 In fact, the financial industry is experiencing the same difficulties that have been in the spotlight in recent years.
 Among them are the following:

 - User trust.
-Following from the previous point, this one is important too.
-If a financial institution doesn’t provide clients with the necessary level of services, threatens data security, then clients lose trust, and the lack of trust leads nowhere.
+Following from the previous point, this one is equally important.
+If financial institutions don’t provide clients with the necessary level of services and threaten data security, then clients stop trusting them.
 Bank security, for example, is one of the most important selection criteria for clients.
 And with more and more data being transferred online, cyber attacks have become more frequent lately.
 According to Security Intelligence, the average cost of a data breach in 2019 was $3.92 million, and according IBM, remote work has increased the average cost of a data breach by $137,000.

 Digital Banking and Neobanks

-Maintaining competitiveness, some traditional banks are partnering with various tech platforms to provide more innovative services.
-PwC's last year poll found that among companies looking to partner with other sectors for growth, 47% are likely to partner with fintech companies.
-This trend continues this year.
-We live online now, so such online platforms are a lifeline for us.
-The future belongs to digital banks.
+Trying to stay competitive, some traditional banks are partnering with various fintech platforms to provide more innovative services.
+PwC’s poll found that among companies looking to partner with other sectors for growth, 47% are likely to partner with fintech companies.

-Financial companies try to collect as much information about the client as possible to draw up a detailed portrait of each customer and build an effective work strategy.
+Financial companies try to collect as much information about clients as possible to draw up a detailed portrait of each customer and build an effective communication strategy.
 Also, by analyzing data, firms can predict future events, personalize offers and thereby increase customer loyalty.
 Thanks to working with big data, financial companies can segment customers, receive user insights in real-time, predict which services will be of interest to customers in the future, and optimize prices.
-Summarizing, we can say that big data allows you to transfer your business to a client-focused model in order to achieve great results.
+To summarize, we can say that big data allows you to transfer your business to a client-focused model in order to achieve great results.

 The use of AI-based technologies in finance has already become more than just a trend.
 Advanced artificial intelligence algorithms can automatically determine if a client matches a particular segment and launch a chain of the most appropriate actions.
 Using a set of preprogrammed criteria, artificial intelligence improves the efficiency of daily operations and the quality of the user experience.
 Financial institutions use AI-based solutions to build chatbots and implement fraud and risk detection features.
 According to Finivi, AI is projected to reduce bank operating costs by 22% around 2030.
 And according to a Juniper Research report, chatbots will save $7.30 billion worldwide by 2023.

 Artificial intelligence minimizes the likelihood of human error, which is why more and more companies are focusing on process automation.
-Also, AI processes information much faster and is able to provide instant solutions, which ultimately helps to reduce the costs and risks of the financial company.
-Artificial intelligence is one of the main trends in banking, especially when it comes to neobanks, where user experience comes first.
+Also, AI processes information much faster and is able to provide instant solutions, which ultimately helps to reduce the costs and risks.
+Artificial intelligence is one of the top fintech trends in 2022, especially when it comes to neobanks, where user experience comes first.

 The development of AI-based solutions is gaining momentum, becoming more and more complex.
 For example, there are systems for the automatic assessment of the best directions for investment, assistant systems for creditors and bankers, which make it possible to automate both routine administrative tasks and more complex analytical ones.
 Experts predict that artificial intelligence will become the number one trend in the coming years.

 Financial systems need to be secure to inspire user confidence.
 Cyber threats can have dire consequences and further loss of reputation for a financial company.
 Problems arise for many reasons, the main of which is cooperation with third parties, in the reliability of which you cannot be sure, the active use of mobile technologies and online data transmission, a growing rate of hacker attacks.
-The damage associated with cybercrime will reach $6 trillion a year by 2021, according to Cybersecurity Ventures.
+According to Forbes, every minute, $2,900,000 is lost to cybercrime.
 Therefore, cybersecurity is one of the main directions for the implementation of new technical solutions.